Submit your proposal for the 2026 Temple from October 1 through October 31, 2025!

 A. The selection is made by an art grant committee that has a long history of being involved with Burning Man Arts’ annual grant cycles and award processes.
 This committee has extensive personal experience in creating and managing art on playa, particularly the Temple.

 A. Burning Man Project awards $150,000 for the Temple Grant.
-We understand that this is generally only a portion of the total project cost.
-It is important to think through your expenses; the application process includes an optional budget template that can serve as a guide.
-Note that Temple artists are responsible for fundraising for all expenses beyond the grant funds.
+We understand that this is only a portion of the total project cost.
+It is important to think through your expenses so that you propose a design that is feasible because Temple artists are responsible for fundraising for all expenses beyond the grant award amount.

-A. When considering the expenses for which you would like to request funding, please refer to the BRC Temple Grant Budget Template (available as a Google spreadsheet).
-While we only award funds for particular expense categories, all of your expenses can and should be considered a part of your total cost when calculating your budget and making your Temple plans and proposal.
+When thinking about your overall budget, the grant funds are meant to cover particular expense categories, as detailed below.
+While we only award funds for particular expense categories, all of your expenses can and should be considered a part of your total cost when calculating your budget.

 Eligible for Grant Funding